Christina Lampe-Önnerud: Career

 Lampe-Önnerud became a Lifetime Ambassador of Honor in Dalarna, Sweden in 2013.
-In 2013–2014, Lampe-Önnerud served as the Senior Manager and Management Committee Advisor in the Core Management Group at Bridgewater Associates in Westport, CT.
+In 2013–2014, Lampe-Önnerud served as the Senior Manager and Management Committee Advisor in the Core Management Group at Bridgewater Associates in Westport, Connecticut.
 She worked closely with the CEO and Management Committee members during an extensive transition at this hedge fund, focusing on change in management centering around talent, cost, and efficiency.

-From 2016 through 2019, Lampe-Önnerud has served as the non-executive director of Syrah Resources Limited, an Australian-based company focusing on minerals and technology for industrial use.
+From 2016 through 2019, Lampe-Önnerud served as the non-executive director of Syrah Resources Limited, an Australian-based company focusing on minerals and technology for industrial use.
 Lampe-Önnerud has served as a voice for power and energy issues at government and industrial conferences for over 15 years.
 Also starting in 2016, Lampe-Önnerud became a board member at the MIT Corporation Visiting Committee for the Department of Chemistry.
 Since 2016, she has also been a part of the NY-BEST (New York Battery and Energy Storage Technology) Consortium, appointed as Energy Storage Industry Director.

-In 2018–2019, she held a board of directors appointment at FuelCell Energy.
-In 2019, Lampe-Önnerud was appointed to the Livent board of directors and additionally joined the Future Battery Industry Collaborative Research Center advisory board.
+In 2018–2019, she held a board of directors appointment at FuelCell Energy and additionally joined the Future Battery Industry Collaborative Research Center advisory board and served from 2019-2022.